marionlo/100-days-of-code/README.md

 **Today's Progress**: Continued my course on PHP on Udemy, learnt about associative arrays (where you can give a name to the key) and multi dimensional arrays, where there is a parent array with children arrays inside of it.

+**Thoughts:** I need to find other ressources on PHP to practice things that can be useful for a website, such as forms for example